Extracurriculars & High School Placement

 Before and After School Care

 Before and After School Care is a service for working families with schedules outside the normal hours of the school day.
-The program is available for All Saints students in Nursery through Grade 4.
+The program is available for All Saints students in Pre-K3 through Grade 4.
 Daily activities are tailored to the developmental needs of students, and include time for gross motor play, snack, stories, and an opportunity for supervised homework.

 - Before School Care: 7:30am – 8:05am